anymod/guide/docs/guide/angular-js.md

 ## Rendering multiple mods

-You can render multiple mods the same way as a single mod, and you only need to call `Anymod.render()` once:
+You can render multiple mods the same way as a single mod, and you only need to call `AnyMod.render()` once:

 ```html
 <div ng-controller="myCtrl">